The story behind the creation of this famous wetland is related on the page Travel episodes – India 1979: Hunting blackbuck with camera.

 Between 600 and 1500 A.D., Rajasthan – in those days called Rajputana – was divided among numerous rivalling Hindu kingdoms, ruled by Rajputs (‘Sons of Rajas’).
-They managed to persuade Brahmins (Hindu priests) to produce genealogical tables, which connected the Rajputs with the sun, the moon, and the Hindu god of fire, Agni.
-They were born warriors, divided into 36 royal clans.
-Because of their internal rivalries, each Rajput king built forts and other strongholds to protect himself and his nobles against enemies.
-(Naturally, nobody worried about the safety of the common people.)
+They managed to persuade Brahmins (Hindu priests) to produce genealogical tables, which connected them with the sun, the moon, and the Hindu god of fire, Agni.

 However, when the Muslim Moghuls conquered Delhi, the glorious period of the Rajputs came to an end.
 Emperor Akbar, who ruled between 1556 and 1605, was a wise sovereign, who showed a great deal of religious tolerance.
 He managed to persuade many of his advisors to marry Rajput princesses, hereby making many of the Rajput kings become his firm allies, instead of being powerful enemies.

 In 1961, Queen Elizabeth and Prince Philip went on a hunting trip around Ranthambhor – probably an important reason why the area in 1972 was included as one of the reserves of ‘Project Tiger’.
 This project was launched to rescue the Indian population of the mighty Bengal tiger (Panthera tigris), which until then had been ruthlessly persecuted.
-From an estimated number of 40,000, around 1900, the population had plummeted to a mere 2,000 in all of India, by 1972.
+From an estimated number of 40,000, around 1900, the entire Indian population had plummeted to a mere 2,500 by 1972.

 For three hours we drive around in the park.
 Obviously, our driver doesn’t possess much knowledge of the art of wildlife watching.
 Rather, his passion seems to be racing.
 Several times we ask him to slow down, but it seems that he is not able to control his inclination.
 He is willing enough to stop when we ask him to, but his speed is so high that, invariably, whenever we come to a stop we are enveloped in a cloud of dust.